KellyMR307/Project-1-Bitboard-Checkers-/README.md

 King's are able to move back and forth

 game end's when a player is left with no more pieces the winner will be the player that is still left with pieces

+Building:
+bitboard.c contains all the functions in order for game to work (ex: movePiece, creatBoard, printBoard etc.) bitboard.h is the header file that contains all functions declaration and the game board structure main.c is where the functions are used to make the game playable